anthonyRanivoarison/java-connection-to-database/README.md

-# java-connection-to-database
+# Java connection to database

-Learning how to setup and create connection with a Java application and database using JDBC
+How to configure and use JDBC from a Java application to connect to a relational database.
+Focus is on plain JDBC with Maven.

+## Author

+> Antonio - STD24213